-Oncology nurses specialize in treating and caring for people who have cancer.
+Oncology nurses: specialize in treating and caring for cancer patients.
 They are often a major point of contact for patients and their families.

-Respiratory therapists are trained to evaluate and treat people who have breathing problems or other lung disorders.
+Respiratory therapists: evaluate and treat patients who have breathing problems or other lung disorders.

-Social workers are trained to talk with people and their families about emotional or physical needs, and to find them support services.
+Social workers: are trained to talk with patients and their families about emotional or physical needs and to find them support services.

 Common now at academic cancer centers and increasingly so at community cancer centers are tumor boards.
 A tumor board is a multidisciplinary team of doctors and other healthcare professionals.
 The tumor board meets at regular intervals, either in person or virtually, to analyze and discuss individual patients' cases from their different perspectives before deciding together on the best treatment plan as well as the best way to put it into place.
 A patient may check whether their lung cancer has been reviewed by a tumor board and request that a tumor review board be done if it has not.4